signalapp/ringrtc/BUILDING.md

     make ios

-This will produce release and debug builds for all architectures.
+This will produce release builds for all architectures.

 When the build is complete, the frameworks will be available here: